AnthonyMarrongelli/ctf-writeups/lactf/flag-lang/README.md

 ## Attack

-Now to test every country -> embargo, i'm going to need a few things.
+Now to test every country -> Flagistan, i'm going to need a few things.

 First order of business was getting a list of the countries.